Travix-International/frontend-tech-test/README.md

 * run `node server.js [--port your_port]`
 * access the browser on specified port (default 9001)

+** If you want to use a custom tasks.json file place it with the server before to start it.

 # Tests
 ## App Tests
 * npm test